Harsh-Shah-23/RTL-design_projects/README.md

 # RTL-design_projects
-This contains some of the basic level design projects of Digital Circuits
+This contains some of the basic level design projects of Digital Circuits.